← All essays

 # Auths: one identity everywhere

-$ auths artifact sign --device-key-alias main package.tar.gz
+$ auths artifact sign package.tar.gz

 # Same key.
 Same identity.
 Same audit trail.